Australians on southeast coast urged to flee as fire risk escalates

 In neighbouring Victoria state, fire-threatened populations were urged to act quickly on evacuation warnings.

+Temperatures in the threatened area were expected to reach into the mid-40s Celsius (more than 110 degrees Fahrenheit) on Friday, and conditions remained tinder dry.

+"If you can get out, you should get out," said Andrew Crisp, Victoria's emergency management commissioner.
+"Because tomorrow is going to be a dangerous and dynamic day."

-The unprecedented fire crisis in southeast Australia that has claimed at least 26 lives since September, destroyed more than 2,000 homes and shrouded major cities in smoke has focused many Australians on how the nation adapts to climate change.
+The unprecedented fire crisis in southeast Australia that has claimed at least 26 lives since September, destroyed more than 2,000 homes and scorched an area twice the size of the U.S. state of Maryland has focused many Australians on how the nation adapts to climate change.
 Prime Minister Scott Morrison has come under withering criticism both at home and abroad for downplaying the need for his government to address climate change, which experts say helps supercharge the blazes.

 Last year was Australia's hottest and driest on record.
 The Bureau of Meteorology's head of climate monitoring, Karl Braganza, said while the country's rainfall was expected to pick up a bit, it wouldn't be enough to snuff out the blazes anytime soon.

+It was the latest in a string of gaffes for Morrison, who created a public uproar when he took a family vacation to Hawaii in the middle of the disaster.
+He has tried to strike a more compassionate image since, and earlier this week promised the government would commit an extra 2 billion Australian dollars ($1.4 billion) toward the fire recovery effort.

+"Tomorrow's going to be a very difficult day in the eastern states," Morrison said during a news conference on Thursday.
+"Once again, I express my sincere condolences and sympathies to the families of all of those who have lost loved ones during the course of this terrible disaster.
+We will continue to remember them, but also their families in particular in what they need, in supporting them."

-The New South Wales government responded to the crisis on Thursday by announcing an additional 1 billion Australian dollars ($690 million) to be spent over the next two years on wildfire management and recovery.
+The New South Wales government responded to the crisis on Thursday by announcing an additional AU$1 billion ($690 million) to be spent over the next two years on wildfire management and recovery.

 The Australian disaster is seen by many as a harbinger for other countries of the future consequences of global warming.